CSC510-2015-Axitron/project2/README.md

 #### (9) Nonlinear Progress Momentum

 This feature is difficult to describe succinctly.
 It is a relation between a milestone's creation date, due date, and actual completion date.
-Projects that are more waterfall-y will have a very flat line for milestone creation date, showing that milestones were created all at once at the beginning of the project.
-Very agile-y projects will have a near-constant gap between milestone creation date and due date, indicating milestones are created every so often as work is proceeding.
-Projects with good effort estimation will have a very small or nonexistant gap between milestone due dates and completion dates, whereas projects with bad effort estimation will have large or highly variable gaps.
+Projects that are more waterfall-like will have a very flat line for milestone creation date, showing that milestones were created all at once at the beginning of the project.
+Very agile-like projects will have a near-constant gap between milestone creation date and due date, indicating milestones are created every so often as work is proceeding.
+Projects with good effort estimation will have a very small gap between milestone due dates and completion dates, if any, whereas projects with poor effort estimation will have large or highly variable gaps.

 Additional feature detection can be performed on milestone due dates.
-Assuming each milestones in the project requires euqal amount of the effort, the due dates vs. the milestone numbers when plotted should be linear.
+Assuming each milestone in the project requires euqal amount of the effort, the due dates vs. the milestone numbers should yield a linear plot.
 To quantify the linearity of such curves, the due dates of milestones were fitted by a second degree polynomial regression equation.

 ```
 y = a * x^2 + b * x + c